buraglio/draft-buraglio-6man-rfc6724-update/draft-buraglio-6man-rfc6724-update.md

 As a result, the use of ULAs is not a viable option for dual-stack networking transition planning, large scale network modeling, network lab environments or other modes of large scale networking that run both IPv4 and IPv6 concurrently with the expectation that IPv6 will be preferred by default.

-# Configurability of the Default Policy Table

-In principle the above problem would not be an issue were the RFC 6724 default policy table readily configurable in all systems.
-Section 10.6 states that ULAs can be preferred by adding a site-specific entry to the default policy table.
-In practice, this is currently not always possible.

-While conceptually the intent was for a configurable, longest-match table to be adjusted as needed.
-In practice, modifying the prefix policy table remains difficult across platforms, and in some cases impossible.
-Embedded, proprietary, closed source, and IoT devices are especially difficult to adjust, and are in many cases incapable of any adjustment.
-Large scale manipulation of the policy table also remains out of the realm of realistic support for small and medium scale operators due to lack of ability to manipulate all the hosts and systems, or a lack of tooling and access.

-Operational experience suggests that the default policy table needs to be as configurable as possible in as many systems as possible.
-This update therefore proposes that the requirement that IPv6 implementations support configurable address selection via a mechanism at least as powerful as the policy table be elevated from a SHOULD to a MUST.

-Authors' note for the -00 version: of course we state above that for some platforms, the ability to implement such a method is challenging.
-The question for the 6man WG is how to ensure configurability is as widespread as possible.

-# Next-hop router heuristic

-The heuristic for address selection defined in Section 5.5 of RFC 6724 to prefer addresses in a prefix advertised by a next-hop router has proven to be very useful.
-RFC 6724 does not state any requirement for SHOULD or MUST for this heuristic to be used; this update therefore proposes stating that the application of the heuristic be a MUST.

 # Preference of 6to4 addresses

 The anycast prefix for 6to4 relays was deprecated by {{RFC7526}} in 2015, and since that time the use of 6to4 addressing has further declined to the point where it is generally not seen and can be considered to all intents and purposes deprecated in use.
 This document therefore demotes the preference of the 6to4 prefix in the policy table to the same minimum preference as carried by the deprecated site local and 6bone address prefixes.